Trait-dependent branching particle systems with competition and multiple offspring: Proof of Theorem

 for $t \in [0,T]$.
-Assumption \ref{assum3} (by applying condition (iv) and (v) to the second line, (viii) to the third to fifth line and (i) as well as (\ref{eq8}) to the sixth and last line) now shows that if a subsequence $(\nu_{K_n})_{n}$ converges to a $\nu$ then we obtain $E^{K_n}_{t}( \phi)$ converges weakly to $E_{t}( \nu, \phi)$ where
+Assumption \ref{assum3} (by applying condition (iv) to the second line, (vii) to the third to fourth line and (i) as well as (\ref{eq8}) to the last line) now shows that if a subsequence $(\nu_{K_n})_{n}$ converges to a $\nu$ then we obtain that $E^{K_n}_{t}( \phi)$ converges weakly to $E_{t}( \nu, \phi)$ where

 This also suggests that $E_{t}( \nu, \phi)$ for any limit point $\nu$ of the sequence $(\nu^{K})_{K}$ should be a martingale.
 To justify this conclusion we need to know that the martingale property was preserved under passage to the limit.
 Therefore, it is enough to check that for each $l \in {\mathbb N}, (s_{j})_{j=1}^{l} \subset D(\nu)$, $s,t \in D(\nu)$ with $0 \leq s_{1} \leq \cdots \leq s_{n} < s < t \leq T$, some continuous and bounded maps $h_{1}, h_{2}, \dots, h_{l}$ on $\mathcal{M}(\hat{\mathcal{X}})$,